 Excuse #9: I want to run a race, but I’m too out of shape

 Price: Free; upgrade to pro $4.99/month

-It’s spring, which means your social media feeds are peppered with friends posting their training runs and pictures of them holding 5k medals.
+It’s summer which means your social media feeds are peppered with friends posting their training runs for fall marathons and pictures of them holding 5k medals on the beach.
 Having some major FOMO?
 That’s where C25K comes into play.
 After just ten months, the founder of C25K went from a couch-ridden smoker to an inspirational athlete running his first marathon.
 The secret to the program is all in the gentle introduction to running that starts with alternating between walking and running small distances to help build strength before gradually transitioning into distance runs.
 Designed for people who are brand new to running, the app can get anyone up off the couch and running a 5k in just nine weeks — you’ll have your own Instagram-worthy moment to post in just a few short months!

 - 10 core exercises that are better for your back (and body) than crunches

 - 5 exercises you can perform anywhere, anytime